 You can then upload these clips into iMovie and create a short video that you can share when you launch the next event.

-GO CROSS PLATFORM
+SELL YOUR YOGA EVENT STRATEGY 6: GO CROSS PLATFORM

 As well as having a dedicated page on your website to promote your event, you should also create pages on multiple booking platforms.
 Eventbrite and Billetto are both good options to get your event seen by new people who may be searching for yoga events in their area.

-It does mean that you’ll have to manage bookings a little more carefully but that’s a small price to pay for the extended reach.
+It does mean that you’ll have to manage bookings a little more carefully.
+But that’s a small price to pay for the extended reach.

-Some booking platforms also send out emails to recommend local events so try reaching out to the platform to ask for a feature.
+Some booking platforms also send out emails to recommend local events.
+So try reaching out to the platform to ask for a feature.

 The information you share on your website and on these booking platforms should always focus on the why first.
 Most event organisers start with the features of their event – the what and how – but you should actually start by telling people WHY they should book your event.